 Completion of the Marketing Letter of Recognition (LOR) program will prepare those individuals seeking to advance or get started in a marketing field.
-Courses completed satisfactorily in this program will apply to the Marketing Certificate program and to the Management-Marketing Concentration, A.A.S. program.
-Both the LOR and Certificate programs are offered completely online.
+Courses completed satisfactorily in this program will apply to the Marketing, Certificate program and to the Marketing Concentration, Management, A.A.S. program.